c-sauve/python/Python basics/README.txt

 Multiplication (*)
 Modulus (%) (The remander after a division) I.e 5 % 2 = 5
 Exponent (**)
-Divistion (/) (Normal divison which can spit out an int, float, or long) i.e 5 / 2 = 2.5
+Division (/) (Normal divison which can spit out an int, float, or long) i.e 5 / 2 = 2.5
-Floor Divistion (//) (is a normal division operation except that it retrns the largest possible integer.) i.e 5 // 2 = 2
+Floor Division (//) (is a normal division operation except that it returns the largest possible integer.) i.e 5 // 2 = 2

 Equal to (==)
 Not equal to (!=) or (<>) (<> is no longer in use after python 3 or above but it can be used in python 2 or below)